 What is a CRM system?

 CRM stands for Customer Relationship Management.
 There are many good CRM options for individuals and very small companies — like Zoho and Insightly — and larger versions such as Salesforce.com for larger companies.
-Microsoft’s excellent version is called Dynamics CRM — and it adds itself right to the Office 365 portal.
-While all these CRM options will integrate or synchronize with your Office 365 apps, you subscribe to your CRM system separately.
+Microsoft’s excellent version is called Dynamics CRM — and it adds itself right to the Microsoft 365 portal.
+While all these CRM options will integrate or synchronize with your Microsoft 365 apps, you subscribe to your CRM system separately.

 And it’ll change the way you do business in these three important ways: